prometheus/prometheus/docs/migration.md

 See [https://kubernetes.io/docs/tasks/configure-pod-container/security-context/](Configure a Security Context for a Pod or Container) for more details.

-If you're using Docker, then the follow snippet would be used:
+If you're using Docker, then the following snippet would be used:

 ```
 docker run -u root -p 80:80 prom/prometheus:v2.0.0-rc.2  --web.listen-address :80